Nandhini31/express-handlebars/README.md

     - ViewS/layouts/main.handlebars which contains default layout i.e template for handlebars

     - test/app_spec.js - Contains end to end tests.
-Test cases include positive test cases like Status 200, page contains the right content for the right route .
-Negative test cases include testing 404 Error when a route does not exist
+Test cases include positive test cases like Status 200, page contains the right content when it hits the right route .
+Negative test cases include testing 404 Error when a route requested does not exist .I used chai-http which allows HTTP integration testing with Chai assertions.

 Dependencies